MCP Integration Guide

 Use CJMCP-YourName to show my account informationSearch for "phone case" products on CJShow me my recent orders

-Tip: If your token expires after 180 days, repeat Steps 1–2 to get a new token and update the MCP Server URL in your app settings.
+Tip: If your MCP Token expires or becomes invalid, return to Step 1 to create a new token and update the MCP Server URL in your app settings.

 # Multiple Accounts